just interested to know what you think about:

 linked from our friends at moodle:

-Updated by Julio Montoya about 5 years ago
+Updated by Julio Montoya over 5 years ago

 Just for information:

 Updated by Yannick Warnier over 5 years ago

 The implementation of OpenBadges in Chamilo should be slightly different from Moodle and Claroline in that, differently from these two, we already have a skills management system to which we need to connect OpenBadges.